Corfe Castle: Royal castle

 Corfe Castle was built on a steep hill in a gap in a long line of chalk hills, created by two streams eroding the rock on either side.
 The name Corfe derives from the Old English ceorfan, meaning 'a cutting', referring to the gap.
 The construction of the medieval castle means that little is known about previous activity on the hill.
 We know from contemporary writing that Anglo-Saxon nobility treated it as a residence, such as Queen Ælfthryth, wife of Edgar, and there are postholes belonging to a Saxon hall on the site.
-This hall may be where the boy-king Edward the Martyr was assassinated in 978; contemporaries tell us that he went to the castle at Corfe to visit Ælfthryth and his brother.
+This hall may be where the boy-king Edward the Martyr was assassinated in 978, possibly aged sixteen; contemporaries tell us that he went to the castle at Corfe to visit Ælfthryth and his brother.

 A castle was founded at Corfe on England's south coast soon after the Norman conquest of England in 1066.
 The royal forest of Purbeck, where William the Conqueror enjoyed hunting, was established in the area.
 Between 1066 and 1087, William established 36 such castles in England.
 The castle stood 21 m tall atop a 55 m high hill.
 Sitting as it does on a hill top, Corfe Castle is one of the classic images of a medieval castle.
 However, despite popular imagination, occupying the highest point in the landscape was not the typical position of a medieval castle.
 In England, a minority are located on hilltops, but most are in valleys; many were near important transport routes such as river crossings.

 Unusually for castles built in the 11th century, Corfe was partially constructed from stone indicating it was of particularly high status.
 A stone wall was built around the hill top, creating an inner ward or enclosure.
 There were two further enclosures: one to the west, and one that extended south (the outer bailey); in contrast to the inner bailey, these were surrounded by palisades made from timber.
 At the time, the vast majority of castles in England were built using earth and timber, and it was not until the 12th century that many began to be rebuilt in stone.
 The Domesday Book of 1086 records one castle in Dorset; the entry, which reads "Of the manor of Kingston the King has one hide on which he built Wareham castle", is thought to refer to Corfe rather than the timber castle at Wareham.
 There are 48 castles directly mentioned in the Domesday Book, although not all those in existence at the time were recorded.
 Assuming that Corfe is the castle in question, it is one of four the Domesday Book attributes to William the Conqueror; the survey explicitly mentions seven people as having built castles, of whom William was the most prolific.